Predjo/blockchain-ts-2.0/README.md

 Proof of work is used to make the creating of the blocks computationally expensive.
 Reason for that is to discourage the creation of fake blocks which would undermine the integrity of the network.

 ### Mining
-Mining is used to finish creating a new block.
+Mining is used to create a new block.
+It is done using the `mine` method.
 First a basic block is created using the `createBlock` method.
+It includes all the pending transactions.

+Then the miner is awarded with the `reward` amount of coins for its service.
+That is achieved by creating a special transaction called `Coinbase trasaction` which is than added to the front of the transactions in the block.
+That process creates new coins in the network.

-At that point its `nonce` number is `0`.
-Than the correct `timestamp` is added before starting the Proof of Work algorithm.
+Than the correct `timestamp` is added and the Proof of Work algorithm starts.
 Once it is finished, the calculated `nonce` is added to the block.
 At that point the block is finished.

 ### Broadcasting
-Transactions and blocks, once created, are broadcasted through the whole network.
+Transactions and blocks, once created, are broadcast through the whole network.
 It is achieved by having each node sending REST calls to each node in the list of nodes given during initialization.

 # REST API endpoints

 ```
 POST /transactions/new
 ```
 Creates a new transaction using the miners public key as a sender address and private key to sign it.
-After it is created the transaction is added to the pending transaction pool and broadcasted to neighboring nodes.
+After it is created the transaction is added to the pending transaction pool and broadcast to neighboring nodes.

 | Parameter | Description |
 |-----------|-------------|